ArthurFerreira2/reinette-II-plus-dot-py/README.md

 ![screenshots](assets/screenshots.png)

 J - That's wonderfull, I see I can adjust the FPS ?
-A - Yep, that part is still experimental - you should'nt need it, unless you experience slow frame rates
+A - Yep, that part is still experimental - you should'nt need it, unless you experience slow frame rates.
     Did you noticed you can resize the screen ?

-J - Yes, I prefer the x2 size on my laptop, I have a note pad on the left to write APPLESOFT programs and I copy and paste (F3) them on the emulator to test them
+J - Yes, I prefer the x2 size on my laptop, I have a note pad on the left to write APPLESOFT programs and I copy and paste (F3) them on the emulator.
 A - yes, that's exactly how it is meant to be used - enjoy !